 Money makes the world go round

-There are many things in life that are free.
+Money makes the world go round, but there are many things in life that are free.
 Walking through the countryside, admiring the scenery and enjoying nature.
 Joy, happiness, falling in love, looking at sunsets, moonrises and the stars in the night sky, even breathing fresh air is free.

 But the fact is, you will have realised that most things do cost money.
 Possibly not your own money, if you still live at home, but certainly someone’s money.